hamir-certain/semaphore-security-scan/README.md

 ## Pipeline Architecture

-The pipeline consists of three blocks:
+There are two separate pipelines:

-### 1. Extract Images from Helm Chart
+### Pipeline 1: Extract Images (`.semaphore/extract-images.yml`)
+Run this pipeline when you need to update the image list for a new Helm chart version:
-- Downloads Semaphore Helm chart v1.5.0
+- Downloads Semaphore Helm chart
 - Extracts all container image references using Python script
-- Generates a complete image list
+- Generates a complete image list as artifact
+- Use the output to update the job matrix in the security scan pipeline

+### Pipeline 2: Security Scan (`.semaphore/semaphore.yml`)

-### 2. Trivy Security Scan (Parallel)
+#### Block 1: Trivy Security Scan (Parallel)
 - Uses job matrix to create 43 parallel jobs (one per image)
 - Each job independently:
   - Installs Trivy